Latest Codes

 Managing the risk of psychosocial hazards at work Code of Practice 2022

 The new ‘Managing the risk of psychosocial hazards at work Code of Practice 2022’ commenced in Queensland on 1 April 2023.
 The Code is an approved code of practice under the Work Health and Safety Act 2011 (WHS Act).
-It provides information for persons conducting a business or undertaking (PCBU) on how psychosocial hazards and risks can be controlled or managed and can be used to help decide what’s reasonably practicable to reduce risk.
+Therefore, It provides information for persons conducting a business or undertaking (PCBU) on how psychosocial hazards and risks can be controlled or managed and can be used to help decide what’s reasonably practicable to reduce risk.

 Managing respirable crystalline silica dust exposure in construction and manufacturing of construction elements Code of Practice 2022